 The important thing here is that the RoT works in the context of the image frame.
 I often perform a little exercise with groups where I bring up a 2/3 ratio rectangle frame with nothing in it.
 Asking one half of the group to watch the other half, I change the slide to one where there is a large black dot in the centre of this rectangular frame.
 The students watching the other students note that there is little to no eye-movement by the students watching the slides.
 I then put up a slide with the dot on one of the eyes of the picture (intersection of lines).
 Now the reporting students describe how the eye’s of the watching students flicker across the frame.
 Basically, what’s happening is that our eyes and brains are essentially lazy.
 When the subject is placed slap bang in the centre of the frame the brain needs to do the least amount of work to decipher the image.
 By placing the subject away from the centre of the frame the eye is forced to dart across to it.
 Interestingly, it’s as if our brains require some kind of balance, as straight after alighting on the subject, the eyes either flicker diagonally across to the opposite side of the frame (which is empty), or do a cyclical tour of the frame, seeking out other information, despite there being none.

 The RoT is not the same as the Golden Ratio, despite the suggestion that it is a lazy appropriation of it.
 For a start the rule of thirds works with any format choice, not just the rectangle.
-The Golden Ratio is a not a spiral, it’s about where the points of the spiral are, so drawing a spiral in a panoramic image is not the same as using the Golden Ratio.
+The Golden Ratio is more than a spiral, it’s about where the points of the spiral are, so drawing a spiral in a panoramic image is not the same as using the Golden Ratio.
 Yes, the RoT is easier to understand (thankfully) which is one of the reasons it is often the first tenet of composition that is mentioned.
 It is not the be-all and end-all of compositional theory though.
 Think of it more a compositional 'get out of jail free' card.
 It's there when you have absolutely no idea of how to compose the scene.

 One of my favourite quotes is that of Henri-Cartier Bresson where he apparently said, “I hate rules, I love principles”.
 Rules tend to be adhered to religiously, while principles are guides that can be ignored if necessary.
 To me, the RoT is actually where the image potentially ends, rather than the starting point from which the composition is created.
 Ultimately the photographer should be aiming for content driven composition rather than rule driven composition.
 There is far more to composition than simply slapping the horizon on a line and the subject on a point in the frame.
 I hope to explore this a little more over the coming months with ways to recognize compositional elements and their ordering in the frame.
 Stay tuned for more.